 HOMESICKNESS.
 Parents are key in helping children overcome homesickness, so stay positive!
 Do not suggest that your child can call home or promise an early pick-up if things get tough.
 Instead, send along postcards or a journal, accompanied by your firm confidence in your child’s ability to enjoy the whole session.

 Contact During the Week

 CONTACTING CAMP.
 Regular office hours are 8:00am-5:00pm, Monday thru Friday and 1:00pm-5:00pm on Sunday.
 If you receive the answering machine, please leave a message as we closely monitor the camp phone and will return your call.
 If you need to make an after-hours call, please make sure it is absolutely necessary.
 We limit distractions because want each camper to have the greatest experience possible while at camp, so please do not plan on speaking with your child during the camp session except in the event of an emergency.

 DIFFICULT SITUATIONS.
 Some campers may have some difficulty adjusting to camp.
 Our staff works patiently and lovingly with all campers; however, we may contact you if there is no change in disruptive behavior and you may be asked to pick up your child early, at your own expense, as deemed necessary by the Director.

 CLOSING RALLY.
-Our closing rally begins at 10:00am by the flag pole with the pie-ing of staff, then moves to the chapel for one last round of songs, prizes, the speaker’s final charge, offering, and a video of highlights from the week.
+Our closing rally begins at 10:00am in the chapel for one last round of songs, games, the speaker’s final charge, offering, and a video of highlights from the week.
 We encourage all families to attend!

 CHECK OUT.
 After the closing rally, all campers return to their cabins with their counselors to prepare for check-out.
 An authorized adult is required to sign out each camper to ensure the right kid is going home with the right person.
 The canteen will be open for snacks and shopping after the closing rally.
 Campers must be picked up by 11:15am.